 Hiring a cleaning company to help achieve the far-fetched goal twice or thrice a week might be a quick fix for this problem but shelling out a significant amount of money on a petty (but important) job like this is not a good idea, considering other expenses.
 And, the amount it is going to cost you entirely depends on the size of your house and family.

-Follow these simple steps to maintain cleanliness at home for a hygienic and healthy environment.
+These are 9 simple steps to maintain cleanliness at home for a hygienic and healthy environment:

 Always maintain a separate dustbin in the kitchen for wet waste and another in your living room or balcony for dry waste.
 If you’re keeping waste bins together, label them to prevent any confusion.